Trinidad and Tobago: Other sports

-Netball has long been a popular sport in Trinidad and Tobago, although it has declined in popularity in recent years.
-At the Netball World Championships they co-won the event in 1979, were runners up in 1987, and second runners up in 1983.

 Rugby is played in Trinidad and Tobago and continues to be a popular sport, and horse racing is regularly followed in the country.

-There is also the Trinidad and Tobago national baseball team which is controlled by the Baseball/Softball Association of Trinidad and Tobago, and represents the nation in international competitions.
-The team is a provisional member of the Pan American Baseball Confederation.

-T&T sent a youth hockey team to Los Angeles as documented in Mighty Ducks 2.

 There are a number of 9 and 18-hole golf courses on Trinidad and Tobago.
 The most established is the St Andrews Golf Club, Maraval in Trinidad (commonly referred to as Moka), and there is a newer course at Trincity, near Piarco Airport called Millennium Lakes.
 There are 18-hole courses at Chaguramas and Point-a-Pierre and nine-hole courses at Couva and St Madeline.
 Tobago has two 18-hole courses.
 The older of the two is at Mount Irvine, with the Magdalena Hotel & Golf Club (formerly Tobago Plantations) being built more recently.

-Although a minor sport, bodybuilding is of growing interest in Trinidad and Tobago.
-Darrem Charles, a former world class body builder, is from Trinidad and Tobago.

 Dragonboat is also another water-sport that has been rapidly growing over the years.
 Introduced in 2006. the fraternity made consistent strides in having more members a part of the TTDBF (Trinidad and Tobago Dragonboat Federation) as well as performing on an international level such as the 10th IDBF World Nations Dragon Boat Championships in Tampa, Florida in the US in 2011.

 Claude Noel is a former world champion in professional boxing.
 He was born in Tobago.

-The Trinidad and Tobago Chess Championship was started in 1937, and is an annual national chess championship.